-Many tefl jobs in Turkey are advertised online.
+Many TEFL jobs in Turkey are advertised online.
 It's also possible to arrive and look for work on the spot.
-As far as tefl certification goes, the more you have the better.
-You will meet teachers who are teaching English in Turkey without even a tefl certificate, however, if you are qualified you can apply for better jobs, and put yourself in a much better long term position.
+As far as TEFL certification goes, the more you have the better.
+You will meet teachers who are teaching in Turkey without even a TEFL certificate, however, if you are qualified you can apply for better jobs, and put yourself in a much better long term position.
 An unqualified teacher is always more vulnerable position, and will generally only find work in the lower quality schools.

 Most of the work teaching English in Turkey is in Istanbul and the capital city, Ankara.
 Istanbul is the economic, cultural and financial center of the country.
 With a population of around 12.8 million people it is huge, and it is the main choice for most of those who want a job teaching English in Turkey.

 Ankara is a very different city.
 It's 850m above sea level and located in one of the driest regions of Turkey - although the city has many parks.
 It's also a big city, of around 4.5 million people.
 Ankara has the second highest number of jobs for teaching English in Turkey.

 Apart from the two largest cities, there are opportunities for teaching English in the smaller cities and towns.
 Conditions of work - and life - vary a lot when you are in the provinces.
 Remember that smaller, provincial towns are very conservative - and this will affect your life in many ways.